 Hungry for Snack Facts?
 Get Your Fill Here!

-Who doesn’t love to bite into a warm chewy pretzel or a cheesy slice of wood fired pizza?
-How about sinking your teeth into an old fashioned ice cream sandwich or a decadent whoopee pie?
+Who doesn’t love freshly popped popcorn or a warm chewy pretzel?
+How about the creamy goodness of an ice cream sundae?
 Americans sure do love their snack foods, yet how many people know the history and origins of these delightful morsels?
 At Pastime Pinball, we’re all about educating people about classic pastimes!
 Our pinball machines have their own bios -- so it’s only fair that our snacks get their own write-ups too!

 Soft Pretzel: According to legend, an Italian monk created soft pretzels in 610 AD.
 He baked strips of dough folded into the shape of a child crossing its arms in prayer.
 Then he handed them out to children as rewards for good behavior.
 The doughy knots were such a hit that they spread across Europe during the Middle Ages.
 German immigrants brought them to America in the early 1800s, selling them from pushcarts in New York City and Philadelphia.
 In keeping with tradition, our soft baked pretzels are hand-crafted in Brooklyn, New York.